SatelliteApplicationsCatapult/fulgurite/README.md

-# Reasonable Excuse
+# Fulgurite

-Reasonable Excuse is a project to experiment with using spark to process GeoTIF images.
+Fulgurite is a project to use spark to process GeoTIF images.

 ## Overview